anb-sree/The-Movie-Catalog/README.md

 ### ⚙️ Prerequisites

 - Node.js v18+
-- MySQL installed & running
+- MySQL workbench for Database Management
-- TMDB API Key
+- TMDB API Key to fetch the details in real time

 ---